The NH Bar Association serves 3 constituencies:

 The New Hampshire Bar Association serves the legal community by:

-- Providing resources and tools that assist attorneys in their work and to grow their practices: Lawyer Referral Service Panel Opportunities, Insurance Services through the NHBA Insurance Agency, Inc, and Annual Licensure Renewal Support and free subscription to Casemaker.
+- Providing resources and tools that assist attorneys in their work and to grow their practices: Lawyer Referral Service panel opportunities, annual licensure renewal support and free subscription to Casemaker.

 - Providing opportunities to serve the community, both public and legal, through programs such as the Modest Means Program, DOVE, NH Pro Bono Referral Program, serving on Bar boards and committees.